bruntonspall/bruntonspall-site/source/_posts/2009-10-19-facebook-connect-and-identity.markdown

 date: '2009-10-19 23:45:48 +0000'
 date_gmt: '2009-10-19 23:45:48 +0000'
 categories:
-- Technical
+- technical
 tags:
-- Identity
+- identity
-- Facebook
+- facebook
 comments: []
 ---
 <p>	The more I think about Facebook Connect and identity the more worried I get. &nbsp;Lets start with my basic premise, your online identity is much too valuable to be controlled by a single company. &nbsp;We&#39;ve been there before, we&#39;ve seen what happens to the internet when a core technology is controlled by a single company, and Internet Explorer 6 was the result.</p>